davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-04-kona-diaries-2015-day-8-valleys-and-mountains.md

 The reason they have the giant telescopes at the summit is because it's one of the best places in the world to see the night sky.

 I tried to take some photos but didn't have the greatest of success.
 The first few photos were a bit of a disaster - I hadn't realised the lens cap was still on.
-I blame it from being dark and us requested not to use any torches or flashlights.
+I blame it from being dark and us requested not to use any torches or flash lights.
 I did manage a couple of reasonable shots though so my efforts were not completely wasted.

 ![20151001-0895](/images/2015/20151001-0895.jpg)